Finite-temperature dynamics and the role of disorder in nearly critical Ni(Cl$_{1-x}$Br$_x$)$_2$$\cdot$4SC(NH$_2$)$_2$: Results and discussion

-We consider the following toy model based on the Hamiltonian proposed in Ref.~\cite{DupontCapponiLaflorencie2017}: \be \hat{\mathcal{H}}=D'(\hat{S}_1^z)^2+D(\hat{S}_2^z)^2+J'\hat{\mathbf{S}}_1\hat{\mathbf{S}}_2. \ee Each Br impurity i) substantially increases the coupling constant $J'$ on the Ni--Br--Cl--Ni bond compared to $J_c$ for unaffected Ni-Cl-Cl-Ni bonds, to the extent that the dimer can be considered as isolated, and ii) reduces the anisotropy constant $D'$ on the adjacent Ni$^{2+}$ spin, leaving the other one intact.
+We consider the following toy model based on the Hamiltonian proposed in Ref.~\cite{DupontCapponiLaflorencie2017}: \be \hat{\mathcal{H}}=D'(\hat{S}_1^z)^2+D(\hat{S}_2^z)^2+J'\hat{\mathbf{S}}_1\hat{\mathbf{S}}_2. \ee Each Br impurity i) substantially increases the coupling constant $J'$ on the affected Ni--Br--Cl--Ni superexchange pathway compared to $J_c$ for unaffected Ni-Cl-Cl-Ni bonds, to the extent that the dimer can be considered as isolated (all other exchange interactions are disregarded), and ii) reduces the anisotropy constant $D'$ on the adjacent Ni$^{2+}$ spin, leaving the other one intact.
 Ref.~\cite{DupontCapponiLaflorencie2017} estimates $D'=0.28$~meV and $J'=0.46$~meV, respectively.
+Apart from these two largest parameters, other interactions are disregarded, resulting in isolated dimers.
 The model is easily diagonalized numerically.
 We calculate the two descendants of the triplet at $0.42$~meV and $1.01$~meV, respectively, and the $S^z=\pm 1$ quintuplet-descendants at $1.46$~meV.
 To match the latter to the observed energy of the impurity mode precisely, we somewhat arbitrarily select a slightly smaller value of the impurity-affected coupling constant, namely $J'=0.365$~meV.
 With this choice and only an overall scale factor as fitting parameter, the dimer model reproduces the observed intensity modulation remarkably well [solid line in Fig.~\ref{Fig-dimer}(a)].
 The measured temperature dependence of the impurity-state intensity at the maximum and minimum, respectively, is plotted in Fig.~\ref{Fig-dimer}(b).
 It is also nicely reproduced by the dimer model without any additional adjustable parameters (solid lines).